Software

 | GPU | AMD Radeon RX 7800 XT | (integrated) |

-The desktop I have initally build in 2019 to have a solid workstation to use at home and access while I’m at university, upgrading it over time.
-The guiding principle for part choices initially was “it should run Linux well”, and has been triple-booting Windows 10, macOS and Arch Linux for most of its life.
+I initially built the desktop in 2019 to have a solid workstation to use at home and access while I’m at uni, upgrading it over time.
+The guiding principle for part choices initially was “it should run Linux well”, and has been triple-booting Windows 10, macOS2 and Arch Linux for most of its life.

 Onto peripherals:

-- Keyboard: Logitech G512 Carbon Lightsync — I found to prefer clickier mechnical keyboards, and tend to use 102 of the 104 keys PC keyboards have had since 1995.
+- Keyboard: Logitech G512 Carbon Lightsync — I found to prefer clickier mechanical keyboards, and tend to use 102 of the 104 keys PC keyboards have had since 1995.

 - Mouse: Logitech MX Vertical — Most mice I’ve had in the past are too small for my hands, this one was the first comfortable one I’ve had.